Shoyab9912/basicExpressStorageApp/README.md

 | GET | `/health` | Health check |
 | POST | `/webhooks/razorpay` | Razorpay webhook (server-to-server, not a client route) |

-## API Testing

-A Postman collection and environment are included in the `/postman` folder.

-1. Import both files into Postman
-2. Select the "Cloud File Storage" environment
-3. Set `base_url` if different from the default (`http://localhost:<PORT>/api/v1`)
-4. Auth flow (Send OTP → Verify OTP → Register/Login) is tested and working

 ## Setup